analogdevicesinc/adi_3dtof_image_stitching/README.md

 # Clone

-1. Clone the repo and checkout the correct release branch/ tag into catkin workspace directory
+1. Clone the repo and checkout the correct release branch/ tag into ros2 workspace directory

     ```bash
     $ cd ~/ros2_ws/src